FIP in Cats (2026 Update): Signs, Diagnosis, Treatment, and What to Ask Your Vet

 6.2) Lymphoma and other cancers

-Certain cancers can cause weight loss, low appetite, fluid buildup, enlarged lymph nodes, and abnormal lab patterns.
-That overlap is why imaging and, in some cases, sampling (fine-needle aspirate/biopsy) may be discussed—especially in “dry” cases where there isn’t obvious fluid to test.
+Certain cancers can cause weight loss, low appetite, fluid buildup, enlarged lymph nodes, and abnormal lab results.
+That overlap is one reason sampling or imaging sometimes becomes part of the workup.

 6.4) Liver, kidney, or pancreatic disease